eurbs/ntbdth/README.md

 ## Song Lyrics

 The only clue is a three column CSV.

-1. Single digit
+1. string
-2. Integer from 0-59
+2. single digit
-3. A string
+3. integer from 0-59

 What might this be?
-Well, concatenated properly with [youtube](http://youtube.com/), you wind up with one song lyric per entry.
+Well, concatenated properly with [youtube](https://youtu.be/), you wind up with one song lyric per entry.
+Then unscramble the first letters to make a word.
+It was fun in 2nd grade and it's still fun now.

 ## Loopback 1